waughsh/waughsh.github.io/_posts/2019-1-21-a-generative-model-of-discourse.md

 ### Word Recovering Through Context

-Theorem 1 can be operationalized as **"can a word's vector be recovered from its context"**?
-We might be able to use it as a test for sentence embedding models.
+On a high-level, Theorem 1 can inspire a statistical test: **"can a word be recovered from its context?"**.
+Obviously sentence embddings, unlike word embeddings, should capture both semantic and syntactic information, and word recover test can only measure the former, but it is an objective, task-agnostic measure of the quality of sentence embedding.

+This test can also be re-written as a lower bound on mutual information:

 (to be continued)